oalieno/cryfind/README.md

 -h --help           Show this screen
--m METHODS          Methods to be used, could be : constant,api,peimport,stackstrings or all [default: constant,api] -s STRING           Specify custom string to search in ascii, conflict with -c, -C option -c CONSTANT         Specify custom constant to search in hex, conflict with -s, -C option -x LENGTH           Maximum xor key length to try [default: 4] -y --summary        Only show summary
+-m METHODS          Methods to be used, could be : constant,api,peimport,stackstrings or all [default: constant,api] -s STRING           Specify custom string to search in ascii, conflict with -c option -c CONSTANT         Specify custom constant to search in hex, conflict with -s option -x LENGTH           Maximum xor key length to try [default: 4] -y --summary        Only show summary
 ```